|

 the most part my research interest lies in applying computer graphic

-and computer vision techniques to image analysis and visualization.
+and computer vision techniques to data analysis and visualization.
 I

 have applied this to areas ranging from medical image data to ice core

 data.
-Currently, I am working with Plasma Physicists to develop
+I have worked with Plasma Physicists and Oceanographers to

-techniques for visualizing toroidal magnetic fields which are a type
+develop techniques for analyzing and visualizing toroidal fields which

-of Hamiltonian system.
+performance of supercomputers.
 I find that the best solutions to hard

 problems are often the simplest and a firm believer in the KISS